kswope/params_guard/README.md

     thing_id = params[:id, Thing]

-Along with returning thing_id, a callback in the Thing model is run, and is expected to return true.
+Before with returning thing_id, a callback in the Thing model is run, and is expected to return true.
 If it doesn't return true, it raises a ParamsGuardException.
 You write the callback and put whatever you want in there.
 Here's an example of checking if the id belongs to the current sessions